Ahmadmidlaj/Ahmadmidlaj/README.md

 - 📫 Reach me at **ahmadmidlaj313@gmail.com**

 ##
-In your terminal:
+Try this out in your terminal:
 ```bash
 npx hi-ahmad
 ```

 ##
-### Highlights
+### What am i Doin?

-> - 🎯 Aiming to make a positive impact through code
+> - 🎯 Software Developer at FiND
-> - 📝 Check out my projects below!
+> - 📝 Analyst at BIG 4

 <br />